-Question: Can you deliver part of our women leadership programme, with a focus on allowing women to be their authentic self in senior positions, so we can harness diversity.
-Can you also help them take on the role of sponsors or mentors of younger women.
+Question: Can you deliver part of our women’s leadership programme, with a focus on allowing women to be their authentic selves in senior positions, so we can harness diversity?
+Can you also help them take on the role of sponsors or mentors of younger women?

 What we did: 1/2 day programme Gender Smart Women.

-Result: top women are aware to what extend they do bring new insights and working styles into the top of the company.
+Result: Top women are aware to what extent they do bring new insights and working styles into the top of the company.
 They know how to speak up about it, and are aware of ways they can help other women.

 Inge was part of the team that developed the guide and designed and delivered the training programme for UAE officials and HR professionals.